Genetics and personal characteristics may play a part in the development of alcohol-related disorders.

 Acute alcohol intoxication is usually apparent based on what people or their friends tell the doctor and on results of the physical examination.
 If it is not clear why a person is acting abnormally, doctors may do tests to rule out other possible causes of symptoms, such as low blood sugar Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
-Hypoglycemia is most often caused by drugs taken to control diabetes.
-Much less common causes of hypoglycemia include other... read more or head injury Overview of Head Injuries Head injuries that involve the brain are particularly concerning.
+Hypoglycemia is most often caused by medications taken to control diabetes.
+Much less common causes of hypoglycemia include... read more or head injury Overview of Head Injuries Head injuries that involve the brain are particularly concerning.
 Common causes of head injuries include falls, motor vehicle crashes, assaults, and mishaps during sports and recreational activities... read more .

 For legal purposes (for example, when people are in vehicle crashes or are acting abnormally at work), alcohol levels can be measured in the blood or estimated by measuring the amount in a sample of exhaled breath.